 Victim of Financial Fraud?
 Call Now

-Peter Po (CRD #: 3106974), a broker registered with Ni Advisors, is facing allegations of unsuitable recommendations, according to his BrokerCheck record, accessed on December 30, 2022.
-He has multiple disputes on his records that investors should review.
+Peter Po (CRD #: 3106974), a broker registered with Emerson Equity, is facing allegations of unsuitable recommendations of GWG Holdings L Bonds, according to his BrokerCheck record, accessed on January 13, 2025.
+Read on to learn more about his alleged conduct as a broker.

 FINRA Rule 2111 requires brokers to recommend securities that adequately suit an investor’s financial goals.
 Brokers must consider the information in an investor’s profile, such as their risk tolerance, age, and tax status when making recommendations.